 - Walk around your neighborhood to get to know your neighbors and, maybe, make some new friends.

 - Dump toxic friends.
 If a friend is truly toxic, there is nothing you can do to change it.
 Don’t waste any more of your time on them.

 - Help critical friends.
-You may have a friend who is always negative.
+You may have a longtime friend who is going through a rough patch, and it’s made them more negative than usual.
 See if you can help them adopt a new attitude.
-If not, reduce contact.
-Negativity is contagious.

 You can meet new people almost anywhere simply by talking to those around you.
-Whether you’re in the supermarket or waiting for a bus, simply strike up a conversation.
+Whether you’re in the supermarket or waiting for a bus, don’t be afraid to strike up a conversation.

 Older people have a real advantage in this practice because most people are respectful of their elders.
 You may be surprised by the number of delightful people you meet on the street.